A Link between Coding Theory and Cross-Validation with Applications: Combinatorial Analysis of the Null Distribution

 \section{Combinatorial Analysis of the Null Distribution}

 In Section~\ref{cweccsection}, we define light constant weight codes, an extension of the ordinary constant weight error correcting codes, and present the connection between the combinatorics of LPOCV and the considered codes.
-In Section~\ref{boudsection}, we prove both upper and lower bounds for the maximal sizes of light constant weight codes.
+In Section~\ref{boudsection}, we prove an upper bound on the maximal size of light constant weight codes.
+In Section~\ref{bosesubsection}, we establish a lower bound, based on an extension of a classical algebraic approach.